Connectivity troubleshooting

 1. Check if a virtual network is assigned to your cache from the "Virtual Network" section under the Settings on the Resource menu of the Azure portal.

-3. When the client application is in a different VNet from your Azure Cache For Redis, both VNets must have VNet peering enabled within the same Azure region.
+3. When the client application is in a different virtual network (VNet) from your Azure Cache for Redis, both VNets must have VNet peering enabled within the same Azure region.

 4. Validate that the Inbound and Outbound rules meet the requirement.